Topics included in this article:

 - Ensure the camera firmware is up to date.

-- Select "Camera Settings" and toggle "IR Filter" to "OFF."
-Wait a few moments for the change to save, then toggle back to "AUTO."
+- Select "Camera Settings" and toggle "IR Filter" to "Off."
+Wait a few moments for the change to save, then toggle the setting back to "Auto."

-- If the issue is still not resolved, please contact Rhombus Support.
+- If the issue is still not resolved, contact Rhombus Support.

 Camera Image Quality Degraded When in Night Mode